 MARGINAL ZONE LYMPHOMA (MZL)/ FOLLICULAR LYMPHOMA (FL)

-Marginal zone lymphoma (MZL) comprises a group of indolent (slow growing) B-cell non-Hodgkin’s lymphomas (NHLs).
-With an annual incidence of approximately 7500 newly diagnosed patients in the United States,1 and approximately 19,000 new cases globally in 2020,2 MZL is the third most common B-cell NHL, accounting for approximately 8% of all NHL cases.
-MZL consists of 3 different subtypes: extranodal MZL of the mucosal-associated lymphoid tissue (MALT), nodal marginal zone lymphoma (NMZL), and splenic marginal zone lymphoma (SMZL).3
+Marginal zone lymphoma (MZL) comprises a group of indolent (slow growing) mature B-cell non-Hodgkin lymphomas (NHLs).
+MZL is generally considered a chronic and incurable disease.
+With an annual incidence of approximately 8,200 newly diagnosed patients in the United States1,2, MZL is the third most common B-cell NHL, accounting for approximately ten percent of all NHL cases.
+MZL consists of three different subtypes: extranodal MZL of the mucosal-associated lymphoid tissue (MALT), nodal marginal zone lymphoma (NMZL), and splenic marginal zone lymphoma (SMZL)3.